GoogleChrome/web.dev/src/site/content/en/blog/sign-up-form-best-practices/index.md

 </figure>

 This approach has several advantages.
-For users who create an account using federated login, you don't need to ask for, communicate or store passwords.
+For users who create an account using federated login, you don't need to ask for, communicate, or store passwords.

 You may also be able to access additional verified profile information from federated login, such as an email address—which means the user doesn't have to enter that data and you don't need to do